hiendo/spring-boot-bare/README.md

 Spring Boot Template
 ===

-Template spring boot app for experimentation and can be used as samples.
+Project is for experimentation of Spring Boot's features and can be used as template for other projects.

 # Build
-gradle clean build
+./gradle clean build

 # Run app
 java -jar build/libs/spring-boot-template-1.0.0-SNAPSHOT.jar